 Replacement transactions include 'Speed up' and 'Cancel' transactions.
 Blocknative's transaction monitoring tools provide replacement transaction support for Ethereum, all Ethereum testnets, and Polygon.

-Rinkeby is a Proof-of-Authority testnet for Ethereum where smart contract developers can test code before deploying it to Ethereum's mainnet.
-Blocknative's suite of Rinkeby testnet developer tools and APIs enable blockchain engineering teams to track transactions across the transaction lifecycle, decode smart contracts, submit replacement transactions, and trace Rinkeby transactions.
+Rinkeby was a Proof-of-Authority testnet for Ethereum where smart contract developers could test code before deploying it to Ethereum's mainnet.
+Rinkeby is now deprecated.

-Ropsten is the primary Ethereum testnet (test network) where blockchain developers can test their smart contract code in a live setting without spending actual money.
-Blocknative's suite of blockchain developer tools and APIs support tracking Ropsten transaction status changes, decoding Ropsten contract calls, replacing (e.g. speed up and cancel) Ropsten transactions, and tracing transactions.
+Ropsten was an primary Ethereum testnet (test network) where blockchain developers could test their smart contract code in a live setting without spending actual money.
+It is now deprecated.

-A sandwich attack is a form of crypto market manipulation prevalent within the DeFi ecosystem.
-It occurs when an attacker attempts to profit from an asset's price volatility.
-The attacker will jump ahead of a victim's large purchase order, which raises the price.
+Sandwiching is a form of web3 market manipulation prevalent within DeFi ecosystems.
+It occurs when a searcher attempts to profit from an asset's price volatility.
+The searcher will jump ahead of the target's large purchase order, which raises the price.
 They will then place a sell order following the confirmation of the victim's order.

 A software development kit (SDK), also known as a devkit, is a collection of software tools and programs developers can use to quickly deploy an application in their development environment.
 Blocknative's prechain monitoring tools are available to developers through a Mempool Explorer SDK.